dph22/dph22.github.io/README.md

 UIC, Barcelona
 2019

-**Organizing Committee Member for the Engineering & Environment Postgraduate Conference** Northumbria University at Newcastle, UK
+**Organising Committee Member for the Engineering & Environment Postgraduate Conference 2018** Northumbria University at Newcastle, UK
 2018

-**Assistant of the Organizing Committee of the 2nd International Conference on Sustainable Intelligent Manufacturing (SIM) 2013**
+**Assistant of the Organising Committee of the 2nd International Conference on Sustainable Intelligent Manufacturing (SIM) 2013**
 University of Lisbon, Portugal
 2013